aws-samples/amazon-textract-transformer-pipeline/CUSTOMIZATION_GUIDE.md

 By default, the deployed pipeline will invoke a page thumbnail image generation endpoint in parallel to running input documents through Amazon Textract.
 These are useful additional inputs for some model architectures supported by the pipeline (e.g. LayoutLMv2, LayoutXLM), but are not required or used by LayoutLMv1.

-If you know you'll be using the pipeline with LayoutLMv1 models only, you can edit [cdk_app.py](cdk_app.py) to set `use_thumbnails=False` before deploying to remove the parallel thumbnailing step from the pipeline.
+If you know you'll be using the pipeline with LayoutLMv1 models only, you can `export USE_THUMBNAILS=false` before deploying your app (or edit [cdk_app.py](cdk_app.py) to set `use_thumbnails=False`) to remove the parallel thumbnailing step from the pipeline.
 When the pipeline is deployed with the default `use_thumbnails=True`, it will fail unless a thumbnailing endpoint is properly configured (via SSM as shown in [notebook 2](notebooks/2.%20Model%20Training.ipynb)).

+### Auto-scaling SageMaker endpoints

+If your pipeline will see variable load - *especially* if there will be long periods where no documents are submitted at all - then you might be interested to optimise resource use and cost by enabling infrastructure auto-scaling on deployed SageMaker endpoints.

+Scaling down to 0 instances during idle periods is [supported](https://docs.aws.amazon.com/sagemaker/latest/dg/async-inference-autoscale.html) by the asynchronous endpoints we use in this example - but there's a trade-off: You may see a cold-start delay of several minutes when a document arrives and no instances were already active.

+For endpoints automatically deployed by the CDK app, you can control whether auto-scaling is set up via the `ENABLE_SM_AUTOSCALING` environment variable or the `enable_sagemaker_autoscaling` argument in [cdk_app.py](cdk_app.py).
+For instructions to set up auto-scaling on your manually-created endpoints, see [notebooks/Optional Extras.ipynb](notebooks/Optional%20Extras.ipynb).

 ### Handling large documents (or optimizing for small ones)